Akash2141/flutter-with-sqlite/README.md

 Now we have used **Scaffold** which will provide us **AppBar** and **Body**.

-Inside the body we have two section one for form to add the user and another is for view the user.
+Inside the body we have two section one for form to add or update the user another is to view the user list.

 The first section is the form
 ```dart